robinhood/faust/docs/userguide/agents.rst

     processed and returns them as a list in the original order.

-    The :keyword:`await` will continue only after the map sequence is over, and all results are accounted for, so do not attempt to use use ``join`` together with infinite data structures ;-)
+    The :keyword:`await` will continue only after the map sequence is over, and all results are accounted for, so do not attempt to use ``join`` together with infinite data structures ;-)

     .. sourcecode:: python